system-er/GodotIpLogger/README.md

 example:  public IpInfoClass ipic = new IpInfoClass(true, true, "dd-MM-yyyy");
       then you can start the logging by calling the method startinformation() example ipic.startinformation();
       the start is optimal placed in your _Ready() method.
-      if you want to log new ipconnections you have to call method ChangedConnections()
+      if you want to log changed ipconnections you have to call method ChangedConnections()
       for example timed in _Process()
 ```
       public override void _Process(double delta)